 The Internal Revenue Service allows businesses to choose among different accounting methods that include how you recognize revenues and expenses, value inventory and depreciate assets.
 You don’t need IRS permission for the accounting methods you adopt when you start a business, but you might need approval for subsequent changes.
 Use IRS Form 3115 to request IRS permission to change an accounting method.

 Under the cash accounting method, you recognize revenues and expenses when money changes hands.
-The IRS limits use of the cash method to companies with average annual gross receipts below $5 million over the most recent three years.
+The IRS limits use of the cash method to companies with average annual gross receipts below $5 million over every three year period since 1985.
 The accrual method recognizes revenues when they're earned and expenses when they're incurred.
 The method’s matching principle requires you to match revenues and expenses to the period that produces them.
 The accrual method gives a better idea of a company’s profitability, but the cash method does a better job at reporting the company’s cash position.
 The cash method is simpler, because it avoids accruals and prepayments.

 You can choose among different ways to identify inventory costs and ending value.
 The IRS wants you to specifically identify the cost and price of each inventory item, but this is seldom practical except for high-ticket items.
 You can therefore choose first in, first out or last in, first out cost flows, otherwise known as FIFO and LIFO, respectively.
 You can adopt a LIFO sub-method, such as pooling and dollar value.
 You must file Form 970 when you adopt LIFO.
 You can value ending inventory at cost, lower of cost or market (LCM) or via the retail method.
 The LCM method allows you to mark down inventory when its selling price falls below its cost.
 The retail method gives you an estimate of ending inventory based on your ratio of inventory cost to selling price.